markjprice/cs13net9/docs/errata/improvements.md

 - Unexpected behavior when the field is modified unexpectedly.
 - Tight coupling that makes unit testing and reasoning about the code difficult.

-> **Good Practice**: Use static fields only when you have a strong, justified reason to have a single shared value (e.g., a constant or a thread-safe singleton).
-Prefer readonly or const for static values that never change.
-If you must use mutable static fields, ensure thread safety (e.g., with lock, Interlocked, or ConcurrentDictionary).
-Avoid using static fields as a quick-and-dirty state holder.
+> **Good Practice**: Use `static` fields only when you have a strong, justified reason to have a single shared value.
+Prefer `readonly` or `const` for values that never change.
+If you must use mutable `static` fields, ensure thread safety with `lock`, `Interlocked`, or `ConcurrentDictionary`).
+Avoid using `static` fields as a quick-and-dirty state holder.
 It’s tempting, but often leads to global state that’s difficult to manage.

 # Page 403 - Fixing dependencies